simonswiss/kingpixel-demo/be-better-challenges/index.md

 ## Be Better Challenges

 Be better challenges are daily tasks that are intended to improve your life.
 Be better challenges can be open to interpretation.
 You must accomplish each task in a way that makes sense to you.
 Some challenges may be more difficult than others.
 Don’t be discouraged if you can’t finish all your challenges.
 There’s always tomorrow!

-Please remember, Be better challenges are meant to improve you, so please don’t harm yourself or others, or violate any laws, rules or norms while completing challenges.
-Thank you!
-I look forward to the better you.
+### Disclaimer

+Be Better Challenges are for fun and entertainment only.
+All interactions with the Be Better Challenges app are voluntary, and I make no warranties guarantees or promises.
+I accept no responsibility for any damage or loss to person or property incurred while using this app.
+Please abide by all laws, rules and norms that apply.

 ### Privacy Policy